Viewing public RFDs.

 For more details on copy tracking, see [jj-copy-tracking].

 And even with --find-copies-harder, there’s no guarantee that the previous version is the most similar to the new one.
-Git might detect version 12 as a copy of version 10, 9, or even earlier, leading to misleading and confusing output.
+Git might detect version 12 as a copy of version 10, 9, or even earlier, leading to misleading output.

 Footnotes